giacomolozito/uptime-reporting/README.md

 # uptime-reporting

 Service Uptime reporting tool, designed around uptime checks and leveraging tags to organize checks in the report.
-Currently supports [Pingdom](https://www.pingdom.com/) for data collection.
+Currently supports [Pingdom](https://www.pingdom.com/) and [UptimeRobot](https://uptimerobot.com/) for data collection.

 Key features:
-- uses the service API to gather uptime statistics for a designed time range (weekly, monthly, custom)
+- uses the service API to gather uptime statistics for the time range of choice (weekly, monthly, custom)
 - [tags grouping](docs/TAGSGROUPING.md) capability with aggregated stats per tags, to make reports more structured and readable
 - [inclusion/exclusion](docs/PARAMETERS.md#filters) of checks from the reports based on their id, tags or status
 - terminal-friendly on-screen report generation or Jinja-based [report templating](docs/TEMPLATES.md) to output in HTML, PDF, XML, etc.